AdobeDocs/campaign-classic.en/help/message-center/using/transactional-messaging-architecture.md

 >[!NOTE]
 >
->For more on the necessary configuration, refer to [Using several control instances](../../message-center/using/creating-a-shared-connection.md#using-several-control-instances).
+>For more on the necessary configuration, refer to [Use several control instances](../../message-center/using/creating-a-shared-connection.md#using-several-control-instances).

 ## Installing instances {#installing-instances}